jab/bidict/CONTRIBUTING.rst

 .. duplicated in README.rst
    (would use `.. include::` but GitHub doesn't understand it)

+Bidict is the product of hundreds of hours of unpaid, voluntary work.

 If bidict has helped you accomplish your work, especially work you've been paid for, please consider chipping in toward the costs